saracemal/js-questions-2/README.md

 Pending: This is an initial state of the Promise before an operation begins
 Fulfilled: This state indicates that the specified operation was completed.
 Rejected: This state indicates that the operation did not complete.
 In this case an error value will be thrown.

+46. When is prototypal inheritance an appropriate choice?

+There is more than one type of prototypal inheritance:
+Delegation (i.e., the prototype chain).
+Concatenative (i.e. mixins, `Object.assign()`).
+Functional (Not to be confused with functional programming.
+A function used to create a closure for private state/encapsulation).
+Each type of prototypal inheritance has its own set of use-cases, but all of them are equally useful in their ability to enable composition, which creates has-a or uses-a or can-do relationships as opposed to the is-a relationship created with class inheritance.

+47. What is AJAX?
+AJAX stands for Asynchronous JavaScript and XML.
+It is a group of related technologies used to display data asynchronously.
+What this means is that we can send data to the server and get data from the server without reloading the web page.

+Technologies use for AJAX.

+HTML - web page structure
+CSS - the styling for the webpage
+JavaScript - the behaviour of the webpage and updates to the DOM XMLHttpRequest API - used to send and retrieve data from the server PHP,Python,Nodejs - Some Server-Side language